-Antiphospholipid Syndrome (APS) in Psychiatry – Neuropsychiatric Manifestations – Dr Sanil Rege
+Antiphospholipid Syndrome and the Brain (Neuropsychiatric Manifestations of APS) – Dr Sanil Rege

 One question I started asking was, – ‘is there any symptom, any medical issue that you’ve had at any point in your life that just doesn’t seem right, that isn’t getting better?’
 I find that a useful screening tool because they come up with several questions.